rags2riches-prog/kube-security/index.md

 Our security model quickly identifies the context where immediate actions are needed.
 These "contexts" enviroments are as follows:

-- Application and Microservice Layer;
+- Application and Microservice Layer
-- Orchestrator Level and;
+- Orchestrator Level and
-- System Layer, which includes Kernel space components, Drivers and Hardware.
+- System Layer, which includes Kernel space components, Drivers and Hardware

 ## How is our model different from others?